MichalSkoula/arco-1500/docs/develop.md

 ## Arduino IDE

 You load the main file "hello_arco.ino" into Arduino IDE.
-But wait, before uploading it to console, you must specify a port to which your console is connected.
+But wait, before uploading it to console, you must specify the port number to which your console is connected.

 <img data-src=" {{ '/assets/images/arduino_ide_select_port.png' | prepend: site.baseurl }}" class="img-responsive image-border">